systemd-machine-id-setup

 CAVEATS

 Requires root privileges.
-Should only be run once during system installation or when /etc/machine-id is missing.
-Changing the machine ID can break services that depend on it.
+Should only be run once during system installation or when /etc/machine-id is missing or empty.
+Changing the machine ID can break services that depend on it for stable identification.
 Part of the systemd suite.

 SEE ALSO